mr7brown/agb.github.io/pages/mydoc/mydoc_pulse_career.md

 ## Pulse Feedback Series: Career Growth

-Twice a year Facebook administers a Pulse survey to assess how we feel about working at Facebook.
+Twice a year Facebook sends out a Pulse survey to give employees a chance to express how they feel about working for the company.
 This past pulse survey revealed five key categories where our team may be able to improve:
 * Career growth
 * Organizational development (understanding our individual strengths)
 * Employee Recognition